Power Blog Homepage

 Example drawing of an external power supply label showing the UL Listed mark

-UL Listed mark shown on an external power adapter label
+Figure 1: UL Listed mark shown on an external power adapter label

 Example drawing of an open frame power supply label showing the UL Recognized mark

-UL Recognized mark shown on an open frame ac-dc power supply label
+Figure 2: UL Recognized mark shown on an open frame ac-dc power supply label

 UL recognition is for all system components down to the board level, so a "UL Recognized" power supply will normally include components that themselves need UL recognition.
 These could include "X" and "Y" capacitors and any component that crosses a safety isolation barrier or whose failure could cause a hazard.
 Recognition requirements will also go down to the materials used in barrier components such as wire and plastics.
-Even particular groups of materials can have a recognition as an "Insulation System" if they have been evaluated together and produce no short or long-term chemical interaction that is hazardous or detrimental to the safety barrier they comprise.
+Even particular groups of materials can have recognition as an "Insulation System" if they have been evaluated together and produce no short or long-term chemical interaction that is hazardous or detrimental to the safety barrier they comprise.

 UL Recognition for Power Converters